scallyw4g/poof/README.md

 [X] Parse include graph of `poof` (including CRT headers)

-[X] Write test suite that exhaustively validates behavior of the parser
+[o] Write test suite that exhaustively validates behavior of the C parser

-[ ] Write test suite that validates the behavior of `poof`
+[o] Write test suite that validates the behavior of `poof`

 ### Hardening
 [X] parse all C headers on my linux system

-[-] parse all C headers on my windows system
+[o] parse all C headers on my windows system

-[ ] parse some popular C projects: redis, sqlite, ..?
+[\_] parse some popular C projects: redis, sqlite, ..?

 ### UX
-[-] Fix a laundry list of issues I have logged that result in unnecessary friction
+[X] Fix a laundry list of issues I have logged that result in unnecessary friction

-[-] Audit error messages; find nonsensical, misleading or missing errors
+[o] Audit error messages; find nonsensical, misleading or missing errors

-[ ] Consider options for controlling whitespace in generated code.
+[\_] Consider options for controlling whitespace in generated code.

 ### Documentation
-[-] Write example code
+[o] Write example code

-[ ] Write language documentation
+[\_] Write language documentation
 - For alpha this may be the same as example code, although a formal language specification should probably exist somewhere.